isaacbernat/presentations/optimise/final.md

 <div style="text-align: center"><img src="./images/img_timeline.png" width="80%" height="80%"/></div>

 ???
+## Hi, I am...
+Hi, I am Isaac, a back-end engineer at Ivbar, a company that works on healthcare analytics and part of LOGEX group.
+But enough talking about me.
+We don't have a billion years to go through this presentation and there is a lot to cover.

 ## Context 5 billion years
 Good morning!
 I choose this image of the timeline of Earth to put things in context.
 5 billion years is a long time...
 Way too long to wait for a computation to finish.

-## With this 2012 laptop and Python it will become <1 second
+## With this 2012 laptop and Python3 it will become <1 second
-Today I am going to present an algorithm in Python3 that takes longer than the existence of the Solar System in this 2012 laptop.
+Today I am going to present a simple algorithm in Python3 that takes longer than the existence of the Solar System in this very laptop from 2012.
 I am going to show a dozen optimisation techniques to create an equivalent Python3 program that takes less than 1 second.

-## Code is usable for real and public in github.
+## Code is public in github.
 But rather than just describing them in abstract, I am going to apply them incrementally, so one can see they are effective, can be used together and are adaptable to real problems.
-All the code and results is in a public github repository for anybody to verify.
+All the code, results and further references are available in a public github repository for anybody to verify.
+The times will be different on different systems, but they should be similar enough to be validate these approaches.

 Let's move on!